 Amplify created Rotten Homes; a spoof estate agent in the heart of the city centre.
 Capitalising on the mayoral elections, this campaign was able to put pressure on the right people in the spotlight.
 Members of the public were invited in to view shocking real life photography of Liverpool rental properties in a dangerous state of disrepair.
 Guests were able to read the stories of case study families and watch the emotional campaign video as well as seek advice from professionals.
 Shelter Ambassadors educated the public on important national housing issues and generated signatures for the campaign petition.

-We launched with a press moment, which was attended by influential political figures from Liverpool including mayoral candidates, MPs and councillors.
+Amplify also created a short film starring Sean Lock, which we created and promoted using digital and social media channels.
+30k people haved watched the film, making it one of Shelter’s most successful digital campaigns.
+The press launch was attended by influential political figures from Liverpool including mayoral candidates, MPs and councillors.
 Local celebrities attended too, including original Big Brother winner and housing programme presenter Craig Phillips.